nuttycom/sbt-proguard-plugin/README.markdown

     $ cd sbt-proguard-plugin
     $ sbt publish-local

+##License

+This plugin depends upon ProGuard (http://proguard.sourceforge.net/), which is licensed under the GNU General Public License version 2.0.
+As such, this plugin is distributed under the same license; you are free to use and modify this work so long as any derivative work complies with the distribution terms.
+See LICENSE for additional information.

 ##Credits

 This code is based on work by Jan Berkel for the SBT android plugin